m0byn/Paper-Replication/Quarto-Files/Rendered/Replication-MZ/Replication-MZ.md

 # CS estimation:

+The original paper uses an interrupted time series (ITS) approach and explicitly rejects difference-in-differences (DiD) due to spatial externalities that contaminate potential control groups.
+Despite this fundamental incompatibility, I implement the Callaway & Sant’Anna (2021) DiD estimator as an alternative identification strategy to assess whether a modern staggered DiD approach yields qualitatively similar deterrence magnitudes.
+This is not a validation of the paper’s identification strategy, but rather an exploration of whether the deterrence effect is robust to a fundamentally different set of
+assumptions: specifically, replacing within-unit comparisons with flexible state-specific trends (ITS) with cross-unit comparisons under parallel trends (DiD).
+Importantly, the CS estimator cannot evaluate the paper’s spillover findings, as it codes units experiencing spillover effects (Lojack models in non-Lojack states) as “never-treated” controls, whereas the paper finds these units experience a 52% increase in thefts.

 I implement two specifications of the CS estimator:

 1.  closest possiblbe to original specification (not working properly)